NICTA/revrand/README.rst

    expansions in loglinear time."
 Proceedings of the international conference on machine learning.
 2013.
 ..
-[3] Rahimi, A., & Recht, B. "Random features for large-scale kernel machines."
+[3] Rahimi, A., & Recht, B. "Random features for large-scale kernel machines".
 Advances in neural information processing systems.
 2007.
 ..
-[4] Gershman, S., Hoffman, M., & Blei, D. "Nonparametric variational inference". arXiv preprint arXiv:1206.4665 (2012).
+[4] Gershman, S., Hoffman, M., & Blei, D. "Nonparametric variational inference".
+Proceedings of the international conference on machine learning.
+   2012.
+..
+[5] Kingma, D. P., & Welling, M. "Auto-encoding variational Bayes".
+   Proceedings of the 2nd International Conference on Learning Representations (ICLR).
+2014.

 Copyright & License